How do I become a Tech Guide reviewer?

 What will we ask of you?

-We’re still working out the details of how to run reviews the way we want, but we expect first to invite people to take part in a specific review.
-This invitation will include details of the device, what symptoms it claims to help with, who it says it’s suitable for, and when we want your report back by.
+When we shortlist you for a product review, we’ll send you an invitation.
+This invitation will tell you about the device or app we’re asking you to try, what symptoms it claims to help with, who it says it’s suitable for, and when we would want your report back by.

 If you agree to help, we’ll first ask you some questions, to establish how the relevant symptoms affect you without the device.

-You will not be expected to pay for the device or app, nor any postage or similar involved.
+You won’t have to pay for the device or app, nor for any postage other expenses involved.
 We will deal with all of that.

 We will ask you to keep confidential the fact that you’re acting as one of our reviewers.
 This is to protect your privacy, but also to help protect our reputation and work in putting these reviews together.

-We hope that you’ll be able to keep hold of the device or app you’ve been reviewing for us if you want to, but we can’t promise this at the moment.
-But we know that giving you something that makes your life better and then taking it away isn’t going to be great, and we will do what we can to avoid that.
+We hope that you’ll be able to keep hold of the device or app you’ve been reviewing for us if you want to, but we can’t promise that.
+We know that giving you something that makes your life better and then taking it away isn’t going to be great, and we will do what we can to avoid that.

 What do we want to know about you and why?